pymk/go-movie-tags-search/README.md

 ```
 > duckdb movies.duckdb "
 SELECT       tag, COUNT(tag) AS count
 FROM         tags
-GROUP BY  tag
+GROUP BY ALL
 ORDER BY     count DESC
 LIMIT        20
 ;
 "
 ┌────────────────────┬───────┐